caasted/neighborhood-map/README.md

 # neighborhood-map
-A single-page web application utilizing third-party APIs, jQuery, AJAX, and Knockout.js
+A single-page web application utilizing Google Maps API, Indeed API, and Knockout.js

 ## Quick Start
 After you fork and clone the repository to your local machine, the application can be ran by opening index.html in a web browser.